AlexZeDim/rainy/README.md

 <a href="https://discord.com/oauth2/authorize?client_id=760782052986978335&scope=bot" class="button big">INVITE TO DISCORD</a>

 Rainy was born as a small discord bot, that handles only one problem, checking and renaming every user on join.
 But as for now, it's an exclusive administrative bot for Warcraft-related discord communities.
-Bot is named after `Rainon` <3 `Janisse`.
-She was co-manager of [Monk's Temple of Five Dawns,](https://discord.com/invite/fYSNb5U) and he is founder of [**Sanctum of Light**](https://discord.com/invite/sanctumoflight) discord community for paladin players in World of Warcraft.
+Bot is named after `Rainon` ❤️ `Janisse`.
+She was co-manager of [**Monk's Temple of Five Dawns**,](https://discord.com/invite/fYSNb5U) and he is founder of [**Sanctum of Light**](https://discord.com/invite/sanctumoflight) discord community for paladin players in World of Warcraft.

 ## Permissions